bahodge/tomb-of-annihilation/sessions/Session 35.md

 ## Sector 9

 We head over to the sector to fight the large frogoid.
 Rope bridges have collapsed into the water in the pool.
 A large statue of a stone frog stands in the water.
+We see in the mouth of the frog statue that it is holding a key.